radiovisual/yearmap/readme.md

 This module helps you take text-based month ranges, and convert them into parsable data arrays in the form of 12-month year maps.
 You can pass comma-delimited months and/or hyphenated month ranges.
 Hyphens are treated like a range, so yearmap reads `may - july` as: `may, june, july`, and commas are used to separate the ranges and/or single months.
 See the [tests](test.js) for examples.
+Yearmap defaults to a binary-style map, but you can customize this behavior.

 ## Install